 Nginx does not interpret

 .htaccess files, nor does it provide any mechanism for evaluating per-directory configuration outside of the main configuration file.
-This may be less flexible than the Apache model, but it does have its own advantages.
+Apache was originally developed at a time when it was advantageous to run many heterogeneous web deployments side-by-side on a single server, and delegating permissions made sense.
+Nginx was developed at a time when individual deployments were more likely to be containerized and to ship with their own network configurations, minimizing this need.
+This may be less flexible in some circumstances than the Apache model, but it does have its own advantages.

 The most notable improvement over the